 Tradition has it that you get a welcome in the hillsides.
-But shepherd Kevin Stephens (below, right) is planning to supply something else entirely – a drug to fight Alzheimer’s disease, no less, extracted from the Welsh national flower, the humble daffodil.
+But shepherd Kevin Stephens is planning to supply something else entirely – a drug to fight Alzheimer’s disease, no less, extracted from the Welsh national flower, the humble daffodil.
 And the revolution is due to start next year.

-It’s an unlikely location for a medical breakthrough.
-Indeed, the story behind Kevin’s company, Agroceutical Products, sounds as likely as building a time machine in your garden shed.
+The story behind Kevin’s company, Agroceutical Products, sounds as likely as building a time machine in your garden shed.
 But with queries from drug companies coming in from every continent, it is clear that the world is beginning to take notice of what Kevin’s daffs might mean for the millions of people round the world suffering from Alzheimer’s.

 “We have developed a way of harvesting and storing the daffodils no one has done before,” he says.
 “The other growers think we are mad but we aren’t.
 And we have a way of extracting the Galanthamine no one has done either.
 It means we are even cheaper than China.”

-With some 800,000 dementia sufferers in the UK alone, 62 per cent of whom have Alzheimer’s – set to rise to 1.7 million by 2050 – the earning potential in this area could be huge.
+With some 800,000 dementia sufferers in the UK alone, 62 percent of whom have Alzheimer’s – set to rise to 1.7 million by 2050 – the earning potential in this area could be huge.
 Currently, dementia is believed to cost the UK £23bn each year in resources.
 Around the world, 101 million old people are currently dependent due to dementia – a figure expected to almost treble in the next 40 years.

 To explain how this all came about, he patiently suggests he starts his story all the way back in the 1950s.
 And he credits his friend, Professor Trevor Walker, with the genius to see a hitherto hidden potential.